Sochi115/go_weather_tool/README.md

-# go_weather_tool
+# Simple Go Weather Command line Tool

-Simple weather forecast command line tool with Go
+A simple Go commandline program that uses the OpenWeatherMap Api to forecast the weather of a city input by the user